-Samaritan Inns employs 90 people and, as of today, over 80% of them are vaccinated!
+Samaritan Inns employs 90 people and, all of them are vaccinated!
 If you have not already, please join us in the efforts to keep our community safe.
 Go to Vaccine.gov to find available COVID-19 vaccines near you.

 Greetings and Happy New Year!
 Yes, HAPPY, HAPPY NEW YEAR!
 I too, am excited to put 2020 to rest, and welcome all the hope and promise of 2021.
 We can all agree that 2020 was an unprecedented year, but with God’s infinite grace and mercy, Samaritan Inns continues to provide structured housing and recovery services to homeless and at-risk men, women, and